 Typically the store administrator pays out money to vendors based on payout requests.
-However, a payout request is not a requirement: the store administrator can create any type of transaction at any time, including payout transactions.
-For example, the store owner and the vendor can communicate and agree on the amount to be paid out to the vendor using personal communication outside X-Cart, and the administrator will be able to register such a transaction in X-Cart by manually creating a transaction using the method described below.
+However, a payout request is not a requirement: the store administrator can create any transaction at any time, including payout transactions.
+For example, the store owner and the vendor can communicate and agree on the amount to be paid out to the vendor using personal communication outside X-Cart.
+The administrator will register such a transaction in X-Cart by manually creating a transaction using the method described below.

-Similarly, the administrator will be able to create transactions for partial refunds, transactions to correct erroneous transactions, and so on.
+Similarly, the administrator will be able to create transactions for partial refunds, transactions to correct erroneous transactions, etc.

 To manually register a transaction in the X-Cart Admin area, the store administrator needs to click the Create transaction button.
-This adds a new line in the transactions table.
-The administrator must select the vendor profile to which the transaction pertains, provide a description that will allow both the vendor and themselves to identify this transaction at a later time, and adjust the Income/Expense fields as needed.
+This adds a new line to the transactions table.
+Next, the administrator must select the vendor profile to which the transaction pertains, provide a description that will allow both the vendor and themselves to identify this transaction later, and adjust the Income/Expense fields as needed.
 Once they are done, they need to click Save changes to save the transaction.
-The transaction will be saved, and both the administrator and vendor balance will be re-calculated.
+X-Cart will save the transaction, and both the administrator and vendor balance will be re-calculated.

 Note that the administrator cannot delete previously created transactions.
-The recommended method of correcting transactions created in error is by creating corrective transactions.
+Therefore, the recommended method of correcting transactions created in error is by creating corrective transactions.